MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/new-openxr-project-with-mrtk.md

 ### Optimization

-If you're developing for HoloLens 2, select the **Mixed Reality > Project > Apply recommended project settings for HoloLens 2** menu item to get better app performance.
+If you're developing for HoloLens 2, on the menu bar, select the **Mixed Reality > Project > Apply recommended project settings for HoloLens 2** to get better app performance.

 ![Screenshot of the mixed reality menu item open with OpenXR selected](images/openxr-img-08.png)

 You're now ready to begin developing with OpenXR in Unity!

-### Unity sample projects for OpenXR and HoloLens 2
+### Unity sample projects

 Check out the [OpenXR Mixed Reality samples repo](https://github.com/microsoft/OpenXR-Unity-MixedReality-Samples) for sample unity projects showcasing how to build Unity applications for HoloLens 2 or Mixed Reality headsets using the Mixed Reality OpenXR plugin.